How to develop a new cheese – “Hebden Goat” … read all about it.

 A couple of years ago, Andy got a visit from Gillian Clough.
 Gillian loves goats, specifically Anglo Nubian (big floppy eared) goats.
 Her passion had taken her to breed (and show) some of these lovely animals on her small ten-acre holding near Hebden Bridge in Yorkshire.

 But breeding goats means making milk.
 Quite a bit of it.
 So Gillian went on a few courses in order to find a use for this milk.
 She ended up making a fresh curd cheese called Gāt, the old English name for goat.

 Gillian came to chat with us at The Courtyard Dairy and we decided that it would be a good idea to go to see Gillian’s farm, to see if we could maybe help her develop something really special.
-Anglo Nubian goats are renowned for producing some of the best quality milk in the industry and we thought that with Gillian’s small holding of marginal pastureland it should be possible to make a fabulous unpasteurised Yorkshire goats’ cheese which would really showcase Gillian’s delicious goat milk (Anglo Nubian goats are pried for their extremely rich – perfect for cheesemaking).
+Anglo Nubian goats are renowned for producing some of the best quality milk in the industry and we thought that with Gillian’s small holding of marginal pastureland it should be possible to make a fabulous unpasteurised Yorkshire goats’ cheese which would really showcase Gillian’s delicious goat milk (Anglo Nubian goats are prized for their extremely rich milk – perfect for cheesemaking).

 So we set out to persuade her to develop a cheese that would showcase it!